ONCache: A Cache-Based Low-Overhead Container Overlay Network: Rewriting-based Tunneling Protocol

 \section{Rewriting-based Tunneling Protocol}

-This section introduces the how the rewriting-based tunneling protocol works in ONCache.
-Then the adjustment of the cache and the new initialization mechanism are introduced.
+This section describes how the rewriting-based tunneling protocol works in ONCache.

-The rewriting-based tunneling protocol replaces the encapsulating of outer headers in common tunneling protocols by rewriting the inner headers.
-The changes of the packet headers on the data path is shown in Figure \ref{fig:packet_changing}.
+The rewriting-based tunneling protocol operates by substituting the encapsulation of outer headers in traditional tunneling protocols, with the rewriting of inner headers.
+The modifications to packet headers along the data path are depicted in Figure~\ref{fig:packet_changing}.

+\textbf{New caches.} The egress and ingress caches are redesigned to accommodate the rewriting-based tunneling protocol.